 This homemade granite cleaner recipe is for those with natural stone counters who’ve been frustrated in their search for DIY cleaning products.
-It’s cost-effective and safe for granite and natural stone surfaces.
-It cleans, shines, and disinfects in one go, too.
+It’s cost-effective and can be used to both clean and disinfect kitchen or even bathroom counters.

 Be Careful How You Clean Granite